 Digital twins are an essential tool in addressing the current climate crisis, presenting exciting opportunities to achieve zero carbon targets and promote sustainable, healthier buildings.
 In the built environment, a live digital twin of a physical building responds and behaves like their real world counterpart (as we are doing here at IES with our ICL technology), and it connects groups of buildings together with energy and transport systems.
 They can function as problem-solvers and provide decision support information needed to improve performance, influence future building design and reduce risk.

-Our digital twins use a unique combination of physics based simulation, AI and machine learning to make real-time performance optimisation of built environment assets become a reality.
+Our digital twins use a unique combination of physics based simulation, Artificial Intelligence (AI) and machine learning to make real-time performance optimisation of built environment assets become a reality.

 Using AI and machine learning to provide alarms and alerts

 Test ways to improve your community

 Use AI to optimise present and future community sustainability

 Eday, Orkney Islands